BROWSER GAME DEVS, TAKE CARE OF THE BASICS

 Read more

 There are some things that just have to be available on the website, like game rules, background story, characters descriptions, privacy policy, etc. and it is always a good idea to split them into smaller parts.
-You can display first 2-3 lines of the content and add ’read more’ link, where those interested can learn more.
+You can display the first 2–3 lines of the content and add ’read more’ link, where those interested can learn more.

 Stand out